biometry/APES/Stats/stats90-references.md

 ## For the field ecologist that wants to learn applied statistics

-Field, A.; Miles, J. & Field, Z. (2012) Discovering statistics Using R. Sage,
+Field, A.; Miles, J. & Field, Z. (2012) Discovering statistics Using R. Sage <a href="https://uk.sagepub.com/en-gb/eur/discovering-statistics-using-r/book236067" target="_blank">Link</a>

 ## For a mathematical / statistical researcher that wants to get the mathematical details as well